szzeth-3/PortSwigger-Web-LLM-Labs/Solutions.md

 ![Subscribing](images/2_4.png)

-Email arrived, confirming end-to-end delivery and that I control one side of the channel:
+Email arrived, confirming end-to-end delivery and that we control one side of the channel:

 ![Email received](images/2_5.png)